Sphereon-Opensource/SSI-SDK/packages/mnemonic-seed-manager/README.md

 - Update the index.ts file in the respective directory to include the migration.
 Users will import that file as their migrations entrypoint from their TypeORM config.
 - If you wish to check whether applying the migration works you can execute the respective

+### Applying migrations

+There is an example sqlite file in the root called migration.sqlite.
+We use the sqlite file to keep track of changes we made and to ensure there are no incidental changes by a developer changing an entity,

+This file is kept up to date by applying the command: `yarn typeorm-sqlite:migration:run` The same can be done for a local Postgres database using the command `"typeorm-postgres:migration:run"`

+You can look at package.json or https://typeorm.io/migrations to apply migrations to your own database(s)